 Our efforts to develop a reliable and accurate process for tracking arrest-related deaths provide a useful tool for understanding the prevalence and characteristics of these incidents.

-Currently, there is no federally sponsored data collection program that adequately measures the number of arrest-related deaths in the United States, but our new methodology can eliminate that gap.
-Using information readily available online, we can standardize data collection and eliminate the need to rely on voluntary reporting by local law enforcement.
-As reported in The Guardian, this system is the most comprehensive official effort so far to accurately record the number of deaths at the hands of American law enforcement and to provide the “national, consistent data” described in 2015 by the U.S. Attorney General.
+Currently, there is no federally sponsored data collection program that adequately measures all manners of arrest-related deaths in the United States, but our new methodology can eliminate that gap.
+Using information readily available online, we can standardize data collection, streamline the collection process, and improve the reliance on the voluntary reporting by the more than 18,000 local law enforcement agencies in the U.S. As reported in The Guardian, this system is the most comprehensive official effort so far to accurately record the number of deaths at the hands of American law enforcement and to provide the “national, consistent data” described in 2015 by the U.S. Attorney General.